FredrikPedersen/Learning_Spring/Spring_Framework_Beginner_To_Guru/notes.md

 	- ie - you compose your classes with DI in mind
 - IoC is the runtime environment of your code
 	- ie - Spring Framework's IoC container

+## Section 3: Part 56:

+See this part again when you want to do releases.
+Your Git Repo is currently not configured correctly for the Maven Release Plugin to be allowed to push to the repo.